International Polar Bear Day

 Polar Bears International is a leader in polar bear den research, with a long history of projects and partners.
 The knowledge gained can make a real difference for polar bear families—providing a scientific framework to inform policy and help ensure critical protections.

-Our long-term den emergence studies in Svalbard, and earlier in Alaska, add to our understanding of moms and cubs during this sensitive time period.
-These provide data on the bears’ needs and vulnerabilities.
+Our long-term den emergence studies in Alaska and Svalbard add to our understanding of moms and cubs during this sensitive time period—providing data on their needs and vulnerabilities.
 Read our Q&A.

-Our team is now researching a promising new den-finding method, Synthetic Aperture Radar, or SAR.
-This could greatly improve our ability to locate dens under the snow, helping to identify and protect denning areas to ensure the safety of moms and cubs.
-Your gift will fund this critical research.
-Learn more.
+Our team is now researching a promising new den-detection method that could greatly improve our ability to locate dens under the snow, helping to identify and protect denning areas to ensure the safety of moms and cubs.
+Your support will help fund this critical research and other conservation efforts to give polar bear families a fighting chance.

 The Future of Arctic Sea ice